Michael Stadther

-Michael Stadther is an author best known for his book A Treasure's Trove: A Fairy Tale about Real Treasure for Parents and Children of All Ages.
+Michael Stadther (February 17, 1952 - January 30, 2018) was an author best known for his book A Treasure's Trove: A Fairy Tale about Real Treasure for Parents and Children of All Ages.
 Treasure Trove, Inc. was incorporated to distribute the book.
 A sequel to A Treasure's Trove, called Secrets of the Alchemist Dar was released in September, 2006.
 After the success of A Treasure's Trove, other ventures including robotic editing were started to help self-published authors.
 Treasure Trove, Inc. was put into bankruptcy in 2007 in a dispute with its distributor, Simon and Schuster.
 Stadther lived in Pound Ridge, New York with his wife of 25 years, Helen Demetrios at the time the two books were published.
+He died in Coronado, California on January 30th, 2018, at the age of 65.